 Creating choice for people to move around our city at a human scale and speed is at the heart of this plan.
 When we refer to walking, we are including all pedestrian movements within our city, including skating, moving on a wheelchair, or motor scooter, and pushing prams.
 For us, walking is an active word that embraces opportunity for people from all sectors of our community.

-1. The benefits of a walking city

-As such an integral part of life, walking has a broad range of benefits, providing solutions to many issues which currently exist in our cities, communities, and the broader environment.
-Planning for walking provides benefits through the following interrelated outcomes:

-- · Improved access and conditions for walking - Increased levels of walking - Reduced car dependence - Improved outcomes for the broader community

-It is essential that the fundamental role that walking plays in how our health, society, and eco-systems function is recognised and realised.
+1. The benefits of a walking city As such an integral part of life, walking has a broad range of benefits, providing solutions to many issues which currently exist in our cities, communities, and the broader environment.
+Planning for walking provides benefits through the following interrelated outcomes: - Improved conditions for walking - Increased levels of walking - Reduced car dependence - · Improved outcomes for the broader community It is essential that the fundamental role that walking plays in how our health, societies, and eco-systems function is recognised and realised.
 By deepening our understanding of the benefits of walking we can ensure that our planning maximises these benefits.

-Figure 1 Benefits of a Walking City

-Healthier and happier people

-Walking is the most common way to stay active, and this keeps us healthy and happy: from reducing rates of heart disease, diabetes, cancer, arthritis; improving our immunity and the fitness of our heart, lungs, muscles and bones; and reducing our stress, improving our mood and creativity.
-Walking is low impact, rhythmic, and symmetric exercise, which is a great way for Australians to achieve the recommended physical activity required to stay healthy1.
-In May 2022 a survey was completed by 660 people in Newcastle.
-The importance of Health as a benefit of walking was extremely or very important to 85% of the respondents as shown in Figure 2.
+Figure 1 Benefits of a Walking City Healthier and happier people Walking is the most common way to stay active, and this keeps us healthy and happy: from reducing rates of heart disease, diabetes, cancer, arthritis and improving our immunity and the fitness of our heart, lungs, muscles and bones, to reducing our stress, improving our mood and creativity.
+Walking is low impact, rhythmic and symmetric exercise, which is a great way for Australians to achieve the recommended physical activity required to stay healthy as seen in Figure 2.
+Proportion of adults aged 18-64 years by whether met physical activity guidelines and age, 2002